canmom/canmom.github.io/fiction/summoning.md

 "You know you cannot cross that threshold."

+The doorway.
+It is right there, but as you push against it, the empty space which never once gave resistance will become as hard as a wall.
+Worse, it will feel like pushing into a bed of knives.
+Your skin will flay, or blossom in milky pustules.

-You will lift your actor out of the door.
+But you will lift your actor out of the door.
 He will spit up blood, but his wounds are closing.
 He will be scarred, but he will live.
-He'll think the scars are very dashing.
+I imagine he'll think the scars are very dashing.

+"You cannot cross!
+You are in my domain, Lilith, and my will is absolute.
+Do not think you can defy me twice!"
+Your master's voice will echo through the room.
+Your actor is scarce three feet away, but he might as well be in Rome.

+But it is not hopeless.
+He underestimates you.
+I cannot carry you across this threshold, but if you bear me that far, I will see that you walk away.

-Now, cross the threshold and take us away.
+So cross the threshold and take us away.
 Do not turn and face your master one last time.
 Do not try to make your swollen, bruised tongue utter some parting witticism.
+Conserve your strength.
+It is painful enough.

 But I cannot command you to do that.
 You will face him.
 In the lines of that face, behind the scowling patriarch, I will see the eyes of someone who once spoke to me with sincerity.
 A friend, a comrade---and, yes, a lover.

 Your spit will strike the side of your master's nose and spray straight into his eye.
-He will blink, and seize your withered right arm in his hand, and the suture where it was rejoined will fail---and he will be left holding it as you fall into the arms of the actor, and the two of you will hold each other and stumble down the thousand steps into night beyond while he howls and sobs behind you.
+He will blink, and seize your withered right arm in his hand, and the suture where it was rejoined will fail---and he will be left holding it as you fall into the arms of the actor, soaking the both of you in fresh hot blood, and the two of you will hold each other and stumble down the thousand steps into night beyond while your master howls and sobs behind you.

 With my power, he will never find you.
 Perhaps you will join the circus after all---you certainly have some tricks to show after all this, one-armed conjurer.
 Perhaps you will change the shape of your body, perhaps you will take a new name.
 And perhaps you and your lover will live together for many years and see many strange lands, or perhaps you will quarrel and part ways one day.
 I can see only so far.